-Wherever possible, we get outside whether it is to estimate the population of daisies in the Head’s garden or to measure light intensity or moisture levels in the nearby Forest Park.
+Wherever possible, we get outside, whether it is to estimate the population of daisies in the Head’s garden or to measure light intensity or moisture levels in the nearby Forest Park.
 Our recently developed seasonal Nature Trail is used throughout the year as part of the curriculum and we are often joined by guest speakers.
-We have planning permission develop a Wetlands Area beyond Forest Park, which would include 3 ponds, a wetland ‘scrape’ and a bird hide.
-Children across the prep school have carried out extensive surveys of the existing wildlife at the proposed site and look forward to charting the colonisation of new organisms.
+We have planning permission to develop a Wetlands Area beyond Forest Park, which would include three ponds, a wetland “scrape” and a bird hide.
+Children across the Prep School have carried out extensive surveys of the existing wildlife at the proposed site and look forward to charting the colonisation of new organisms.

-The Common Entrance/Scholarship syllabus is truly wide-ranging and covers a range of topics including: features of living organisms, cell structure and function, variation and classification, habitats and adaptation, plant and human biology, conservation and environmental protection.
+The Common Entrance/scholarship syllabus is truly wide-ranging and covers a variety of topics, including: features of living organisms, cell structure and function, variation and classification, habitats and adaptation, plant and human biology, conservation and environmental protection.

 Chemistry is the study of the structure and properties of substances.

 Fundamental to the understanding of this subject is the appreciation of the periodic table of elements.
 Pupils are taught to understand that everything in the universe is assembled from a finite number of building blocks.
 What excites pupils most about Chemistry is, of course, the reactions between these building blocks: the chemical elements.
 We are able to deliver a very practical curriculum and most experiments are carried out either by pupils or through demonstrations in our purpose-built laboratories.
 Sometimes the reactions are so vigorous we have to do them outside!